How to Connect or Disconnect Storage Spaces in Windows 11

 Windows 11 System button in Settings - On the right side, click Storage.

-Windows 11 Storage tile in Settings app - Scroll down and expand Advanced storage settings, then click Storage Spaces.
+Windows 11 Settings app with System and Storage options highlighted. - Scroll down and expand Advanced storage settings, then click Storage Spaces.

 Windows 11 Storage Spaces tile - Click on the Storage pool you want to manage.